 The survey first launched in March 2020 in Belgium, the Netherlands and the United Kingdom.
 Early results have proved so crucial in assessing the spread and control of COVID-19 that the study has now been extended to an additional 17 countries in Europe.
 This will allow for broader comparisons of different national responses, equipping us with even greater knowledge of the pandemic and how to control it.
 This extension would not have been possible without the collaboration of local universities and public health agencies in each of the 17 countries and the support of the European Center for Disease Prevention and Control (ECDC) in establishing this collaborative network.
 A full list of CoMix partners can be found below.

 CoMix is part of the EpiPose project funded by the European Commission.
-The study is led by Professor John Edmunds and Dr. Christopher Jarvis at the London School of Hygiene and Tropical Medicine with support from Hasselt University, with fieldwork delivered by Ipsos MORI UK.
+The study is led by Professor John Edmunds and Dr. Christopher Jarvis at the London School of Hygiene and Tropical Medicine with support from Hasselt University.
+The fieldwork is delivered by Ipsos MORI UK.

 The CoMix study, funded under the EpiPose project, will run in 20 countries with the support and collaboration of the following local partners: